top of page

 History montage.jpg

-The Chorale has worked with distinguished soloists, including Emma Kirkby, Harry Christophers, Felicity Lott, David Wilson-Johnson, Elin Manahan Thomas, Mary Bevan, cellist Robert Cohen, and clarinettist Emma Johnson.
-John Nightingale has been closely associated with the Chorale since 1963, as accompanist, playing piano or harpsichord in numerous concerts, Chorus-Master for almost 20 years and conductor of the Chorale’s popular Christmas Carol concerts.
-John and fellow accompanist Janet Bishop, who was with the Chorale for 25 years, both retired in 2020.
-John Nightingale and Lionel Sawkins have both been appointed Honorary Life Vice-Presidents in recognition of their contributions to the Chorale.
+John Nightingale has been closely associated with the Chorale since 1963, serving as accompanist on piano or harpsichord in numerous concerts, Chorus Master for almost 20 years, and conductor of the Chorale’s popular Christmas Carol concerts.
+He and fellow accompanist Janet Bishop, who was with the Chorale for 25 years, both retired in 2020.
+In recognition of their outstanding contributions, John Nightingale and Lionel Sawkins were appointed Honorary Life Vice-Presidents.
+We were very sad to hear of Lionel Sawkins’ death in 2025.

 bottom of page